psiz-org/psiz/docs/src/first_steps/getting_started.rst

 Design Philosophy
 =================

-PsiZ is built using the TensorFlow ecosystem and strives to closely follow  TensorFlow and Keras idioms, therefore inheriting all of the powerful functionality of TensorFlow and Keras.
+PsiZ is built around Keras and supports TensorFlow, PyTorch, and JAX backends.
 PsiZ focuses on providing mid-level objects that subclass :py:class:`keras.layers.Layer`.
 PsiZ aims to follow the principle of *progressive disclosure of complexity* to enable low-friction startup and opt-in flexibility.

 What next?